 How to apply

-Applications can be made by mailing your CV and a cover letter stating your reasons for applying to email@example.com.
-Please note that we cannot guarantee you will be given your preferred dates; visitors are welcome depending on the availability of the hospital.
+Applications can be made by emailing the application form and your CV to [email protected] Please note that we cannot guarantee you will be given your preferred dates; visitors are welcome depending on the availability of the hospital.